picatz/openai-chat-graph/README.md

 summary, _ := chat.Messages.Summarize(ctx, client, openai.ModelGPT4)

 fmt.Println(summary)
-// Output: The conversation is about Jon Snow's parentage.
-According to the
-// show, Jon Snow's father is Rhaegar Targaryen and his mother is Lyanna Stark.
+// Output: Jon Snow's father is Rhaegar Targaryen, making him a Targaryen heir.
-// However, in the books, it is a popular theory that his father is also
-// Rhaegar, making him the true heir to the Iron Throne.
+// His mother is Lyanna Stark, Ned Stark's younger sister.
+This information is
+// confirmed in the TV show and strongly suggested in the books.

 // Search for messages containing the word "father". results, _ := chat.Messages.Search(ctx, "father")